plumed/plumed2/src/pycv/README.md

 Documentation
 ------------------------------------

-The PYCV module for PLUMED 2 defines the following actions:
+The PYCV module defines the following actions:

- * `PYTHONCV`, to implement single- and multi-component CVs in Python.
+ * `PYTHONCV`, to implement single- and multi-component CVs in Python;
- * `PYTHONFUNCTION`, to implement arbitrary functions
+ * `PYTHONFUNCTION`, to implement arbitrary functions.

-In both cases, the module indicated in the `IMPORT=` keyword is imported.
-The user-chosen function (`FUNC=`) is called to perform the computations.
-A module can be re-used for multiple functions and contain one-time initialization.
+In both cases, a Python interpreter is first started; the Python file indicated in the `IMPORT=` keyword is then imported; from it, an user-chosen function (`FUNC=`) is called to perform the computations at each timestep.
+Modules can be shared for multiple functions, and contain one-time initialization.

 Transparent auto-differentiation, JIT compilation, and vectorization